stellar/stellar-core/docs/overview.md

 This directory contains the following additional documentation:

-* `testnet.md` is short tutorial demonstrating how to configure and run a short-lived, isolated test network.
+* [testnet.md](/docs/testnet.md) is short tutorial demonstrating how to configure and run a short-lived, isolated test network.

-* `architecture.md` describe how `stellar-core` is intended to be deployed and the collection of servers and services needed to get the full functionality and performance.
+* [architecture.md](/docs/architecture.md) describe how `stellar-core` is intended to be deployed and the collection of servers and services needed to get the full functionality and performance.

-* `multisig.md` describes `stellar-core` support for accounts protected by multiple cryptographic signatures and the range of scenarios that it can express.

-* `admin.md` describes the configuration concerns and documents the command line options.
+* [admin.md](/docs/admin.md) describes the configuration concerns and documents the command line options.

-* `transaction.md` lists the different kinds of transaction supported and details of the rules for their validity.